A Man Called Ove-2016

 Through flashbacks, we are taken on a journey through the past as we learn all there is to know about Ove.

-Later, when Sonja’s story is wholly explored, we come to a new appreciation for Ove and why he is the way he is in present times- we understand him better and the character develops.
+Later, when Sonja’s story is wholly explored, we come to a new appreciation for Ove and why he is the way he is in present times.
+We understand him better and the character develops.

-His mother dying way too young, the pair develop an unrelenting bond that is severed only by tragic circumstances.
+With his mother dying way too young, the pair develop an unrelenting bond that is severed only by tragic circumstances.

-Ove’s constant bungled attempts at suicide (he buys poor quality rope to hang himself, a visitor interrupts his attempt to breathe in toxic garage fumes, and he ends up saving a life when he intends to be hit by a train) are the comic turns that the film mixes perfectly with the heavy drama.
+Ove’s constant bungled attempts at suicide (he buys poor-quality rope to hang himself, a visitor interrupts his attempt to breathe in toxic garage fumes, and he ends up saving a life when he intends to be hit by a train) are the comic turns that the film mixes perfectly with the heavy drama.

-A perfect balance of drama, comedy, churning emotions, and heartbreaking honesty, A Man Called Ove is a pure treat in modern cinema and is highly recommended for those seeking a treasure with a full array of characteristics.
+A perfect balance of drama, comedy, churning emotions, and heartbreaking honesty, A Man Called Ove (2016) is a pure treat in modern cinema and is highly recommended for those seeking a treasure with a full array of characteristics.

 Oscar Nominations: Best Foreign Language Film